TechFusionMasters/DelegatR/documents/migration-notes.md

 ## Mindset shifts that help migrations

 - **Make resolution explicit**
-  - MediatorKit expects you to provide a resolver (`ServiceFactory`) that returns the specific handler and the behavior/handler sequences.
+  - DelegatR expects you to provide a resolver (`ServiceFactory`) that returns the specific handler and the behavior/handler sequences.

 - **Treat publish ordering as deterministic**
   - Because publish is sequential, ordering becomes observable; design handlers to be independent whenever possible.